Simply Bangkok to Hanoi

 Day 12-Drive along the coast via Hai Van Pass to Hue; free afternoon

-This morning sees us heading along the coastal road towards the historic setting of Hué, crossing part of the Truong Son Mountains and travelling via the Hai Van (Sea Cloud) Pass.
-This stunningly scenic region once marked the boundary between Vietnam and the Champa Kingdom to the south and the journey should get us into the old imperial city around lunchtime, after which the rest of the day is free for personal exploration.
-Once the capital of Vietnam and an inspiration for poets and artists alike for centuries, Hué is divided by the waters of the Perfume River, which separate the city's 19th century citadel from the suburbs that radiate from the eastern shore and, even today, its easy air of leisurely ambience makes it one of the most engaging cities in the country to explore.
+This morning sees us heading along the coastal road towards the historic setting of Hue, crossing part of the Truong Son Mountains and travelling via the Hai Van (Sea Cloud) Pass.
+This scenic region once marked the boundary between Vietnam and the Champa Kingdom to the south.
+Our journey should get us into the old imperial city around lunchtime, after which the rest of the day is free for you to explore at your own pace.
+Once the capital of Vietnam and an inspiration for poets and artists alike for centuries, Hue is divided by the waters of the Perfume River, which separate the city's 19th-century citadel from the suburbs that radiate from the eastern shore.
+Even today, its easy air of leisurely ambience makes it one of the most engaging cities in the country to explore.

 13